Arbery's shooter back on stand as Black pastors plan rally

 Attorney Kevin Gough asked the judge last week to remove Sharpton from the court, saying the civil rights activist was trying to influence the jury, which is disproportionately white.
 The judge refused, and later called Gough’s remarks “reprehensible.”

 The Feb.
-23, 2020, shooting of Arbery after he was spotted running in the defendants’ neighborhood deepened a national outcry over racial injustice after cellphone video of his death leaked online two months later.
+23, 2020, shooting of Arbery deepened a national outcry over racial injustice after cellphone video of his death leaked online two months later.

 McMichael and his father, Greg McMichael, armed themselves and jumped in a pickup truck to pursue Arbery after he ran past their home from a nearby house under construction.
 A neighbor, William “Roddie” Bryan, joined the chase in his own truck and recorded the cellphone video.